 - Students planning to spend a whole year abroad in Spanish-speaking countries should consult with the Spanish section about their overall academic plans.

-- Courses must be pre-approved by the Spanish coordinator in order to be considered for Spanish credit.
-The Spanish section will not pre-estimate a study-abroad course without evidence (syllabus, course description, reading list, etc.) of the content of the course in advance.
+- Courses must be pre-approved by the Spanish section in order to be considered for Spanish credit.
+The Spanish section will not pre-estimate an off-campus study course without evidence (syllabus, course description, reading list, etc.) of the content of the course in advance.
 Pre-estimation does not guarantee a specific amount of credit for successful completion of a course.
-Accreditation will occur upon your return to Swarthmore, and a copy of your Pre-Estimation of Study Abroad Credit must be attached to your application.
+Accreditation will occur upon your return to Swarthmore, and a copy of your Pre-Estimation of Off-Campus Study Credit must be attached to your application.

 - Normally, no student will be awarded more credit than would be granted for an equivalent amount of work at Swarthmore.

-- The Spanish Program will not pre-approve study abroad courses for students who have standing "Incompletes" or unfulfilled distribution requirements.
+- The Spanish Program will not pre-approve off-campus study courses for students who have standing "Incompletes" or unfulfilled distribution requirements.

-- To receive Spanish language credit, study abroad courses must be pursued in Spanish, and be equivalent in quality and contents to a Spanish course at Swarthmore.
+- To receive Spanish language credit, off-campus study courses must be pursued in Spanish, and be equivalent in quality and contents to a Spanish course at Swarthmore.

 - Generally, neither study-abroad nor off-campus courses in Spanish fulfill the College's Language Requirement.